top of page

 Key Properties of Nickel

 Nickel is highly valued for its corrosion resistance, strength and heat tolerance.
 Its durability and flexibility make it ideal for forming alloys like stainless steel, while its high melting point ensures reliability in high-temperatures.
-Nickel is also one of only four metals that are ferromagnetic (the others being Iron, Cobalt and Gadolinium).
+Nickel is also one of only four ferromagnetic metals (the others being Iron, Cobalt and Gadolinium).
 Ferromagnetic metals are attracted to magnets and retain magnetic properties when an external magnetic field is removed.

 Why Choose Westbrook For Nickel

 Westbrook Resources are a globally trusted supplier of high quality Nickel.
-Our Nickel Rounds are ideal for customers attempting to reduce their carbon footprint as the direct and indirect CO2 emissions on production are much lower than industry averages
+Our Nickel Rounds are ideal for customers attempting to reduce their carbon footprint as the direct and indirect COâ‚‚ emissions from production are much lower than industry averages

 We have storage facilities located in the United Kingdom, Africa, Europe, and North America, and are therefore strategically located to distribute Nickel and other Pure Metals internationally.